 If a landlord or caravan owner installs a replacement water appliance, fitting or fixture that does not meet the required minimum efficiency rating (except for the limited exception detailed above), the tenant or resident can issue a breach of duty notice.
-For more information, view our Breach of rental responsibilities page.
+For more information, view When a renter or rental provider (landlord) breaks the law.

 The amendment regulations were made by the Governor in Council on 26 August 2014.